chicacode/ERPNet/README.md

 If you'd like to quote someone, use the > character before the line:

 > Coffee.
 The finest organic suspension ever devised...
 I beat the Borg with it.
-> - Developed by Geraldine Hernández Al-Attrach
+> - Developed by Geraldine Hernández Al Attrach